jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **For our tile-based world:** Imagine each grid cell as a Sudoku cell, but instead of numbers, we're placing tiles.

-Each tile has sockets, and we define constraint rules about which socket types can connect to each other.
+Then we craft rules for valid connections:
+- **Rule 1**: Water center tiles connect to other water tiles on all sides
+- **Rule 2**: Water edge tiles have two types of sides - water-facing sides connect to other water tiles, land-facing sides connect to the shore

+The algorithm uses these rules to ensure tiles fit together properly, creating coherent water bodies with natural-looking shorelines.

-Let's see this in action using the following water tiles.
-We'll learn how constraints propagate to form a coherent environment:
+Let's see this in action:

 <div class="columns is-mobile is-centered">
 <div class="column is-narrow">